marsbroshok/mlops-labs/Lab-00-Environment-Setup/README.md

 ```
 cd mlops-labs/Lab-00-Environment-Setup/kfp/terraform
 ```
 5. Initialize Terraform.
-This downloads Terraform modules used by the script, including Google providers and the modules from `jarokaz/terraform-gcp`, and initializes local Terraform state.
+This downloads Terraform modules used by the script, including the *Google Terraform Provider* and the modules from `jarokaz/terraform-gcp`, and initializes local Terraform state.
 ```
 terraform init
 ```